 A submission to Cultural Anthropology should:

-- Be more than a solid ethnographic case study; we are looking for works that offer conceptual reach and comparative relevance to a broad anthropological audience.
+- Be more than a solid ethnographic case study; we are looking for works that draw on original field research to make explicit contributions to contemporary conversations and theoretical developments in cultural anthropology.

-- Be aware of research outside the author’s core networks.
-We especially welcome works that take alternative viewpoints seriously into account.
+- Engage and cite research beyond the author’s core networks.
+We especially welcome works that take alternative analyses seriously into account.

-- Build arguments with claims proportionate to the data presented.
+- Build arguments with claims that are proportionate to the data presented.

-- Suggest a reflexive attentiveness to issues of research ethics, design, and methodology.
+- Speak relevantly and reflexively to issues of research ethics, design, and methodology.

 Cultural Anthropology is not currently accepting proposals for special issues or book reviews.